linkerd/linkerd2/BUILD.md

 That is equivalent to running `linkerd check` using the code on your branch.

+#### Formatting

+All Go source code is formatted with `goimports`.
+The version of `goimports` used by this project is specified in `go.mod`.
+To ensure you have the same version installed, run
+`go install -mod=readonly golang.org/x/tools/cmd/goimports`.
+It's recommended
+that you set your IDE or other development tools to use `goimports`.
+Formatting is checked during CI by the `bin/fmt` script.

 #### Building the CLI for development

 When Linkerd2's CLI is built using `bin/docker-build` it always creates binaries